Miladiouss/ezimage/README.md

 Watch this tutorial on [YouTube]() for a walk through.

 ## Description
 Enables the user to easily load an image from a path, a url, or by directly providing a data array.
+If a list is provided, a list of ezImage instances will be retunred.
 The properties enable the user to access the image data in R, G, B, A, GS (grayscale), HWC, and CHW formats.
 In IPython environments such as in Jupyter, the `display` method allows the user to view images.
 Unlike PIL, this method allows for iterative image display.